sybrew/the-seo-framework/readme.txt

 * **For everyone:**
 	* **Added:**
+		* Author SEO options.
+This is great for websites that utilize multiple authors.
+			* They take precedence over the global authorial (now fallback) options, when filled in.
+			* On every profile page, if the user can publish posts, these options are found under "Author Info":
+				* "Facebook profile page"
+				* "Twitter profile page"
 		* A global timestamp format option.
 It affects:
-			/
 			* Sitemap's `lastmod` output.
 			* Article published and modified time.
 			* Open Graph updated time.
 	* **Changed:**
 		* Schema breadcrumbs now have their IDs reset.
-They have have an URL fragment attached (e.g. `example.com/#schemaorg-bcl`).
+They have an URL fragment attached (e.g. `example.com/#schemaorg-bcl`).
 			* This is to prevent ID collision with generated scripts from other plugins, like WooCommerce 3.0+.
 			* This might affect search presence of the pages until the new IDs have been processed by the search engine, like Google and Bing.
 	* **Improved:**